Browse the Guide:

 OTTINGER, C. WAYNE.
 PAPER, 1992.
 0.1 cu. ft.
 Collection contains of a draft of a proposal, "Concept Proposal for Preservation of Aerospace Technology Project (PAT) [Improving Technology Preservation Processes]" written by Ottinger and others.
 Also includes an executive summary, cover letter, and slides of proposal presentation.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1992-038.

 [OVERSEER'S JOURNAL, 1853-61.]
 0.1 cu. ft.
 Journal of a slave overseer (possibly Erastus Bishop of Petersburg, Virginia), listing slave names and amount of crops (including cotton, peas, corn) each picked.
 Also lists when and which slaves were sick each day, how much money was obtained for a crop, some home remedies for common illnesses, and the journey itinerary for a cargo ship.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms94-010.